lherrera001/developer-website/STYLE_GUIDE.md

 ## Reusable components

-In order to drive simplicity and ease of use New Relic has provided a set of reusable components you can leverage when creating documentation.
+In order to drive simplicity and ease of use Simplify has provided a set of reusable components you can leverage when creating documentation.
 Refer to our [Component Guide](COMPONENT_GUIDE.md) for more information.

 ## Grammar and formatting